Arthur W. Wermuth

-Arthur William Wermuth Jr. (May 3, 1915 – June 13, 1981), dubbed the "One-Man Army of Bataan," was a United States Army officer during World War II and a prisoner of war from April 1942 until August 1945.
+Arthur William Wermuth Jr. (May 3, 1915 – June 13, 1981), dubbed the "One-Man Army of Bataan", was a United States Army officer during World War II and a prisoner of war from April 1942 until August 1945.

 Background

 Wermuth was born in South Dakota, but raised in Chicago's Lakeview neighborhood at 3631 N. Janssen Avenue.
 His hometown during World War II was listed as Traverse City, Michigan.
 His father was a doctor and World War I veteran who died in 1937 and his mother was Clara Natalie Lorenz.
 His sister, Natalie, was a professional dancer in the Chicago in the 1940s using the stage name Talia.

-Wermuth was a graduate of Northwestern Military and Naval Academy in 1932.
-He was an athletic youth and participated in many sports at the academy including in crew, football, track, and baseball.
+Wermuth graduated from Northwestern Military and Naval Academy, a military boarding school, in 1932.
+He was an athletic youth and participated in many sports at the academy, including crew, football, track, and baseball.
 His teammates nicknamed him "Satch."
 He played guard and tackle in football and was an outfielder with a .299 batting average in baseball.
 In track and field he participated in shot put and discus.
 The student Log Book described him saying, "Defensively, he was a hard man to get through.
 Offensively, many gains were made through holes he opened."

-He graduated from North Park College and Loyola University.
-At Loyola University, he received a Bachelor of Science in Bacteriology.
-Wermuth was married to Jean Wilkins, of Chicago, from June 1, 1935, until they divorced in 1947.
+He spent two years each at North Park Junior College and Northwestern University, also studying at the Loyola University School of Medicine, He received his Bachelor of Science degree in bacteriology in 1936.
+Deciding he did not want to be a doctor, Wermuth and his first wife Jean Wilkins, whom he met in 1935 while shadowing his father at the Ravenswood Hospital, relocated to Traverse City, Michigan, where he took a job as a drug salesman.